CRH plc Advances Share Buyback Program

 CRH plc (CRH) has released an update.

-CRH plc has announced the buyback and subsequent cancellation of 62,842 of its ordinary shares, as part of its $300 million share repurchase plan set to conclude by 7th August 2024.
-The transactions, executed by HSBC Securities (USA) Inc., resulted in CRH’s total issued ordinary shares being reduced to 685,263,095, with an additional 41,191,833 shares held in treasury.
-The treasury shares represent 5.670% of CRH’s issued share capital and carry no voting rights.
+CRH plc has announced the acquisition and subsequent cancellation of 62,000 of its ordinary shares on May 30, 2024, as part of a $300 million share buyback program set to continue until August 7, 2024.
+After the transaction, the company’s total issued share capital will consist of 685,201,095 ordinary shares, with an additional 41,191,833 shares held in treasury, which amounts to 5.671% of the total.
+These shares were bought through HSBC Securities (USA) Inc. and no voting rights are associated with the treasury-held shares.

 For further insights into CRH stock, check out TipRanks’ Stock Analysis page.